 It’s summertime!
 Feeling like I’ll take a lighthearted theme this month.
 One of the coolest things about my job is that I get a firsthand recall of the best—and the worst—things that happen during an interview.

-The following are actual occurrences – I’m fairly certain that the…Continue
+The following are actual occurrences – I’m fairly certain that the individuals who were subjects here do not read my blog – so I think…Continue